Israeli strike on Beirut kills Hezbollah spokesman Afif – DW – 11/17/2024

 Israeli strike on Beirut kills Hezbollah spokesman AfifNovember 17, 2024

-Hezbollah spokesman Mohammed Afif was killed in an Israeli strike on central Beirut, the Iran-backed militia said Sunday.
+Hezbollah spokesman Mohammed Afif was killed in an Israeli strike on central Beirut, Lebanese security sources said on Sunday.

 The Associated Press cited an anonymous Hezbollah official as confirming Afif's death, in a strike on a building in the Ras al-Nabaa neighborhood that housed the Lebanese branch of the Syrian Baath party.